veertuinc/anka-docs/plugins-and-integrations/troubleshooting/_index.md

 1. Run your `packer build` with debug logging enabled: `export ANKA_LOG_LEVEL=debug; export ANKA_DELETE_LOGS=0; PACKER_LOG=1 packer build. . .`
 2. Looks at the various anka commands in the logs to determine the exact one failing (if an anka command at all).

+#### Teamcity

+1. Check the teamcity server logs for errors.
+1. Check the `/Users/anka/buildAgent/logs/teamcity-agent.log` inside of the VM where you've installed the build agent and look for errors.
+1. Ensure your Controller URL and also the "Server URL" (under the cloud profile) are correct and accessible.

 ---

 ## Troubleshooting Guides